Criticism of Microsoft: Censorship in China

 Microsoft (along with Google, Yahoo, Cisco, AOL, Skype, and other companies) has cooperated with the Chinese government in implementing a system of Internet censorship.
 Human rights advocates such as Human Rights Watch and media groups such as Reporters Without Borders criticized the companies, noting for example that it is "ironic that companies whose existence depends on freedom of information and expression have taken on the role of censor."
+Since 2009, Microsoft has run a local version of Bing in China that censors thousands of websites and phrases such as "human rights" and "Communist Party corruption".

 Bing censorship of the 1989 Tiananmen Square massacre

 On June 4, 2021, the 32nd anniversary of the 1989 Tiananmen Square massacre, searches for the Tank Man image and videos were censored by Microsoft Bing search engine worldwide.
 Hours after Microsoft acknowledged the issue, the search returned only pictures of tanks elsewhere in the world.
 Search engines that license results from Microsoft such as DuckDuckGo and Yahoo faced similar issues.
 Microsoft said the issue was "due to an accidental human error."
+According to a Bloomberg Businessweek investigation, the full explanation was that Microsoft accidentally applied its Chinese blacklist to the rest of the world.

 The director of Human Rights Watch, Kenneth Roth, said he found the idea it was an inadvertent error "hard to believe".
 David Greene, Civil Liberties Director at Electronic Frontier Foundation, said that content moderation was impossible to do perfectly and "egregious mistakes are made all the time", but he further elaborated that "At worst, this was purposeful suppression at the request of a powerful state."